Modified Wilcoxon-Mann-Whitney tests of stochastic dominance: The one-sided Wilcoxon-Mann-Whitney statistic

 In the matched pairs sampling framework $\mathcal R$ is no longer a Brownian bridge at all null configurations such that $F_1=F_2$, and depends on the unknown copula $C$.
-The critical values computed by \citet{ST96} therefore no longer apply.
+The critical values reported in \citet{ST96} therefore no longer apply.
 In the following section we propose a bootstrap scheme to produce critical values for $\hat S$ which apply under both independent sampling and matched pairs.
-Further, we show how power may be improved by incorporating an implicit estimate of the contact set into our bootstrap scheme.
+Further, we show how power may be improved by incorporating an implicit estimate of the contact set into our scheme, similar to what is done in \cite{LSW10}.